GerardMatthews/JSON-CircularRef/README.md

 I am curretly using the dojo frameworks dojox.json.ref extentions which have a nice and robust looking JSON parser.

-The reason we need a parser is because Newtonsoft JSON utilises JSON referencing via ID values.
-I.E. Each object is assigned an ID for tracking purposes.
+The reason we need this parser is because Newtonsoft JSON utilises JSON references via ID values.
+I.E. Each object is assigned an ID and reffered to later by reference.

-The dojox.json.ref extentions also support JPath which is another standard for generating references to JSON objects.
+The dojox.json.ref extentions also supports JSONPath which is another standard for referencing JSON objects.
 I think this is great because if you are utilising another serialiser then you may be able to parse the JSON it produces.